brogers5/chocolatey-package-twinkle-tray/DESCRIPTION.md

 ---

 Twinkle Tray lets you easily manage the brightness levels of multiple monitors.
-Even though Windows 10 is capable of adjusting the backlight on most monitors, it typically doesn't support external monitors.
-Windows 10 also lacks any ability to manage the brightness of multiple monitors.
-This app inserts a new icon into your system tray, where you can click to have instant access to the brightness levels of all compatible monitors.
+Even though Windows is capable of adjusting the backlight on most monitors, it typically doesn't support external monitors.
+Windows 10 & 11 also lack any ability to manage the brightness of multiple displays.
+This app inserts a new icon into your system tray, where you can click to have instant access to the brightness levels of all compatible displays.

 ![Screenshot](https://cdn.jsdelivr.net/gh/brogers5/chocolatey-package-twinkle-tray@ad59227d2bac35585d8e4831082727cc4e4d321b/tt-screenshot-w11.jpg)